Second Semester Calculus

 Tutoring for Math 111 and Math 112

-Free tutoring (beginning the first Sunday after classes begin) is provided by graduate assistants for Math 111 and Math 112 in Jones 112 from 5:00 until 8:00 p.m. on Sunday through Thursday evenings.
+Free tutoring (beginning on Monday of the first full week of classes) is provided by graduate assistants for Math 111 and Math 112 in Jones 112 from 5:00 until 8:00 p.m. on Monday through Thursday evenings.
+See your instructor for details.

 Questions?
 Send an e-mail to Professor Zapf at [[ mjzapf]]